shuheikurita/shuheikurita.github.io/_pages/cv.md

   * Researcher in JST PRESTO "The fundamental technologies for Trustworthy AI".
 * 2020/01 - present
   * Visiting Researcher for Prof. Kyunghyun Cho, New York University.
-  * including onsite and remote visiting.
+  * Including onsite and remote visiting.
+  * Working for Generative Language-Grounded Policy in Vision-and-Language Navigation with Bayes' Rule (ICLR2021).
 * 2019/04 - present
   * Postdoctoral Researcher in Center for Advanced Intelligence Project (AIP), RIKEN.
   * with Prof. Satoshi Sekine.
 * 2015/03 – 2019/03
   * Research Assistant in JST CREST project, Graduate School of Informatics, Kyoto University.
   * “Establishment of Knowledge-Intensive Structural Natural Language Processing and Construction of Knowledge Infrastructure.”
+* 2018/03 – 2018/06
+  * Visiting Student for Prof. Anders Søgaard, University of Copenhagen.
+  * Working for Multi-Task Semantic Dependency Parsing with Policy Gradient for Learning Easy-First Strategies (ACL2019).

 ## Education